kusold/todoist-habitrpg/README.md

 | Constitution   | con, constitution, social, soc |
 | Perception     | per, perception, other, oth    |

+If more than one valid label is assigned to a task in todoist, the first valid label will be assigned to the task in HabitRPG.

 ## Updating to new versions
 Periodically new versions will be published.
 You can install these updates with the command below.